 Indigenous & Resources in Canada: Facts

-• Many Indigenous communities are located in rural and remote areas where few other economic drivers exist
+- Many Indigenous communities are located in rural and remote areas of Canada where few other economic drivers exist

-• Indigenous communities have rights to the enjoyment and use of their territories and resources
+- Indigenous communities have rights to the enjoyment and use of their territories and resources as they see fit

-• Many resource projects require consultation, and in some cases consent, making Indigenous communities and entrepreneurs natural partners in resource development
+- Many resource projects require consultation, and in some cases, consent, making Indigenous communities and entrepreneurs natural partners in resource development across Canada

-• Canada's natural resource industry has the highest average level of Indigenous employment of any sector (Statistics Canada 2018, Government of Canada 2016)
+- Canada's natural resource industry has the highest average level of Indigenous employment of any sector, including more than 17,300 Indigenous Peoples in the minerals and metals sector alone [1]

 Economic, business and community development are all needed to improve the prosperity and well-being of First Nations, Métis and Inuit Peoples while supporting their self-determination.
 Indigenous organizations across Canada are working hard to advance these objectives.